A History of Zendesk chat and messaging channels

 AI Agents

 This brings us to the last era, the one of the Zendesk AI Agents.
-After Ultimate's acquisition Zendesk was quick in rebranding the platforms and incorporating it into its broader product offering.
+After Ultimate's acquisition, Zendesk was quick in rebranding the platform and incorporating it into its broader product offering.

-Customers who want to offer self service and ticket deflection can enable one of their AI Agents.
+Customers who want to offer self service and ticket deflection can choose from a couple of AI Agents Types.
 They come in four flavors even though they aren't marketed as such.

 1. The Zendesk Bot, the existing chatbot powered by Zendesk AI models and available in the Admin Center for configuration